Tracklist

 Romanized: “Krísimi mắkhē”

-(beware of spoilers) I’m developing for ,.github .io⟩ an open-source spiritual successor to Ambrosia Software’s beloved Macintosh space exploration franchise Escape Velocity.
-As such, several of its major traits – its heavy use of CS-80, the synth drone underpinning the entire track, the layers of arpeggiation underpinning the second half of the piece, the simple but memorable melody, the blatant inspiration by Vangelis’ Blade Runner soundtrack – are emblematic of traits I intend the entire soundtrack to have.
+.com /endless-sky /endless-sky /discussions /10824 #discussioncomment-11410978⟩ (beware of spoilers) I’m developing for , ⟨endless-sky .github .io⟩ an open-source spiritual successor to Ambrosia Software’s beloved Macintosh space exploration franchise Escape Velocity.
+As such, I intend many of its major traits – its heavy use of CS-80, the synth drone underpinning the entire track, the layers of arpeggiation underpinning the second half of the piece, the simple but memorable melody, the blatant inspiration by Vangelis’ Blade Runner soundtrack – to be present throughout the entire soundtrack.
 This track’s first iteration track took me no more than eighty minutes to write, and I wasn’t actually planning to write a title theme for my proof-of-concept, but I think I may have accidentally written a title theme for my proof-of-concept.
 I’ll undoubtedly tweak the arrangement further (though it’s well along the way to what I envisioned, too), but the basic melody sounds exactly how I wanted it to.

 I may retitle this track to mean “Endless Sky”.
 In Latin, the sense of boundless would be “Aethēr īnfīnītus”; the sense of timeless would be “Aethēr aeternus”.
 However, I may also rename it to Greek due to Vangelis’ strong influence on it.
 With the sense of boundless, this would be «Ᾰ̓́πειρος αἰθήρ» (“Ápeiros aithḗr”) in Attic Greek and «Άπειρος αιθήρ» (romanized: “Ápeiros aithír”) in modern Greek.
 For timeless, we’d use «Αἰώνιος αἰθήρ» (“Aiṓnios aithḗr”) in Attic and «Αιώνιος αιθήρ» (“Aiónios aithír”) in modern.
 (In Ancient Greek, αἰθήρ also refers specifically to the upper air, as opposed to Ἔρεβος (Érebos), the lower or dirtier air.
 For the sky as a whole, we’d use οὐρᾰνός (ouranós), whence the name of the deity and thus the planet.)